Free Bikes 4 Kidz Detroit is led by a passionate and engaged board of directors and staff. Find out more about them below.

 Some people may say I’m a bicycle hoarder.
 I like to think of myself as a passionate cyclophile who sometimes has an excess of bicycles and bicycle parts laying around in every nook and cranny.
 Let’s just say that if I spent as much time riding a bicycle as I do collecting them, I would probably be an olympic cyclist by now.
 I’m originally from the Windy City of Chicago but have lived in the Detroit area for over 20 years with my wife Amy (a lifelong Michigander) and our three daughters.
 I grew up riding, wrecking, finding and fixing bicycles and unicycles.
 Some of my bicycle related adventures include: riding across the United States (Seattle to Boston), around Lake Michigan (Chicago to Chicago), as well as cycling related exploits in many other states and countries including Australia, Costa Rica, The Dominican Republic, Mexico, China, Thailand, Vietnam, Italy, Germany, France, England, India, Israel, Egypt, Colombia, Argentina, Peru, New Zealand, Belarus, Poland, and others.
 I have dumpster dived for more abandoned bicycles than I care to admit, and did I mention that I have a patient wife?
 Although I have been fortunate to have a wide variety of vocations from watching cement dry for a park district, to riding a unicycle in the Lyric Opera, thus far my involvement in FreeBikes4Kids Detroit has been my favorite!
 I look forwarding to collecting, fixing, and redistributing cycles for many years to come.

 Janet is the Director of Office Properties at REDICO and joined the FB4K Detroit board in 2019.
-She is an avid cyclist and loves sharing her joy of cycling with kids of Detroit.
+She is an avid cyclist and loves sharing her joy of cycling with the kids of Detroit.